NBISweden/LocalEGA-se-logitor/elasticsearch/README.md

 ## Prerequisites

+* Configure a log exporter daemon like `fluentd`, `fluentbit` or `logstash`.
+See the logstash setup in this repository.

-Set up an S3 endpoint as follows:
+* Set up an S3 endpoint as follows:

 ```
 kubectl create ns elastic